codewars/docs/content/getting-started/registering.md

 When you are finished with setting up your training, you are redirected to your dashboard.
 In next steps you will get familiar with things you can find on your [dashboard](https://www.codewars.com/dashboard) and in your account panel, and you will search for your next kata to solve.

-Your training in Codewars dojo has just began.
+Your training with Codewars has just began.
 Good luck!